sgoel09/MeetPlan/README.md

 * Be able to sign up for an account
 * Login into an existing account
 * Logout of an account
-* Users can add a picture to their profile
+* Users can launch and use camera to add a picture to their profile
 * Create a new meetup
-* Invite other memebers to the meetup
-* Pick a time for the meetup
-* Propose an activity by browsing and selecting from different categories - restaurants, parks, events, and movies.
-* Include a pinch gesture for exploring places on a map
 * View meetups that user is part of
-* Accept meetup that user is invited to attend
+* View meetups the user is invited to attend
-* Allow members to enter shared expenses
+* Pick a date for the meetup
+* Propose a restaurant to meet at by browsing different restaurants (pulled through an API)
+* Include a double tap gesture to select restaurant
+* Implement the material design library to add visual polish
+* Animate images to scale to different sizes

 **Optional Nice-to-have Stories**
+* Pick a time for the meetup
+* Browse and select from different categories of activities - restaurants, parks, events, or movies
+* Invite other memebers to the meetup
+* Accept/decline meetups that user is invited to attend
+* View meetups that have completed
+* Include a details page for each activity to see more information (such as address, rating, phone etc.)
+* Implement unit testing for some features
+* Use Google Maps to see location of activity on map
+* Allow members to enter expenses
+* Create a shared expenses method for users
+* Picture gallery where members can upload pictures and shared with the rest of the group
 * Have a poll to determine best time to meet
-* Browse different transportation options (i.e. bus and train schedules)
+* Browse transportation options (i.e. bus and train schedules)
-* Picture gallery where members can upload/take pictures and shared with the rest of the group
 * Receive notification when scheduled time is nearing
 * Users can change settings of their profile